 A record of financial transactions that cannot be changed, only appended with new transactions.

-This means they have oversight on the network, on the people who use it, and whether transactions are genuine.
+also retain a copy of the ledger.
+This means they have oversight of the network, the people who use it, and whether transactions are genuine.

 There are many challenges in using a ledger.
 The nature of blockchain requires every transaction to be recorded on the network — and there can also be security concerns.
 These relate to fears that hackers, governments and security agencies can track public records and information about network participants.